ActionsDesk/invite-user/README.md

 - `CONFIG_PATH`: The path to the GitHub Issue config rules.
 For more info on the contents of this file please see the [Config Rules](#config-rules) section below.
 - `USER_ROLE`: The default role to apply to the user being invited to the organization.
 We recommend using `direct_member`.
 Please use caution when changing this value, you could give users too much privileges to your organization.
 - `EMAIL`: The email of the user that you are adding to the organization.
 This can be obtained programatically with the [Actions-Parse-Issue](https://github.com/jasonmacgowan/actions-parse-issue) action
+- `OWNERS`: A list of GitHub users that are the owners of the repo / issues.
+These users will be mentioned in issue comments when an unforseen error occurs.
+The list should be in a CSV format.
+Eg. `user1,user2,user3`.

 ### Outputs